NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 The main functionality is contained in the `Simulator` class of `simulator.py`, which runs through scenarios defined by the `ScenarioGenerator`.
 One can visualize the results underway, save the results, and use the `colav_evaluation_tool` afterwards to evaluate the performance of the own-ship (potentially) running a COLAV algorithm.
 The `seacharts` package is used to provide usage of Electronic Navigational Charts for visualization and anti-grounding purposes.
 See the examples and tests for simple tutorials on how to use the repository.

+The framework uses the North-East coordinate system with values in meters, speed in meters per second, angles in radians, and angular velocities in radians per second.

 [![platform](https://img.shields.io/badge/platform-linux-lightgrey)]()
 [![python version](https://img.shields.io/badge/python-3.10-blue)]()
 [![python version](https://img.shields.io/badge/python-3.11-blue)]()